coastal-science/call-catalog-viewer/documentation/README_remote_catalogs.md

 ## Removing Remote Catalog

-To remove a remote catalog the `catalog name` as seen in index.yaml must be specified
+To remove a remote catalog the `catalog name` as seen in index.yaml must be specified.

 ``` bash
 # Generic command for removing a remote catalog